 Blood in the Urine

-Blood in your urine may be the only early sign of more complicated underlying diseases, even cancers.
+Blood in your urine may be an early warning sign of more complicated diseases, including cancer.

 - Blood in the urine; from large to trace amounts